Autopatcher.orgIn Vivo Robotics, for Automatic

-Welcome to the website for Autopatcher.org.
-This webpage lists relevant papers, parts lists and manuals, software, best practices, and partners, involved with the effort to advance the novel neurotechnology area of "in vivo robotics" -- the development and use of robots to analyze the living brain in a high-throughput, high-fidelity fashion.
+Here you can find the relevant papers, devices, parts lists, manuals, software, best practices, and partners, involved with the effort to advance the development and use of robots to analyze the living brain.

 [MIT, Georgia Tech robot records brain cell information (Mass High Tech, 5/6/2012)] [Robotic probes plumb brain's circuitry (EETimes, 5/6/2012)] [Robots that reveal the inner workings of brain cells (R&D Magazine, 5/7/2012)] [Robotic arm to reveal inner working of brain cells (New York Daily News, 5/7/2012)] [Robot brain scientists to learn how you think?
 (MSNBC, 5/7/2012)] [Bots beat humans probing brain's neural activity (CNET, 5/7/2012)] [MIT & Georgia Tech Researchers Develop Robots That Can Reveal the Inner Workings of Your Brain (BostInno, 5/7/2012)] [Robotic probes plumb brain's circuitry (EDN, 5/7/2012)] [Researchers automate process of recording data from neurons (The Engineer, 5/8/2012)] [Robot That Connects to Neurons Could Provide Key to Understanding the Human Brain (TIME, 5/9/2012)] [Research Brief: Robots Trained in Patch-Clamp Experiments (Alzheimer Research Forum, 5/11/2012)] [Robot Reveals Inner Workings of Brain Cells (Photonics.com, 5/10/2012)]